Sum elements of an array from given labels, in python, without for loop

 That’s why it’s better to use numpy or scipy functions.

-Here a simple example on how to sum given element of b
+Here a simple example on how to sum given element of b given the index a of c:

 import numpy